2320704536/cinestats/README.md

 ## 📦 Requirements

-Create a `requirements.txt` file with:
+Create a `requirements.txt` file with the following libraries:

 ```txt
 streamlit